-budgetfile-name of the binary output file to write budget information.

-- PACKAGE_CONVERGENCE-keyword to specify that record corresponds to the package convergence comma spaced values file. - package_convergence_filename-name of the comma spaced values output file to write package convergence information. - TS6-keyword to specify that record corresponds to a time-series file. - FILEIN-keyword to specify that an input filename is expected next. - ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
+- budgetcsvfile-name of the comma-separated value (CSV) output file to write budget summary information.
+A budget summary record will be written to this file for each time step of the simulation. - PACKAGE_CONVERGENCE-keyword to specify that record corresponds to the package convergence comma spaced values file. - TS6-keyword to specify that record corresponds to a time-series file. - FILEIN-keyword to specify that an input filename is expected next. - ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
 See the "Time-Variable Input" section for instructions on using the time-series capability. - OBS6-keyword to specify that record corresponds to an observations file. - obs6_filename-name of input file to define observations for the LAK package.
 See the "Observation utility" section for instructions for preparing observation input files.
-Tables 30 and 31 lists observation type(s) supported by the LAK package. - MOVER-keyword to indicate that this instance of the LAK Package can be used with the Water Mover (MVR) Package.
+Tables 32 and 33 lists observation type(s) supported by the LAK package. - MOVER-keyword to indicate that this instance of the LAK Package can be used with the Water Mover (MVR) Package.
 When the MOVER option is specified, additional memory is allocated within the package to store the available, provided, and received water. - surfdep-real value that defines the surface depression depth for VERTICAL lake-GWF connections.
 If specified, SURFDEP must be greater than or equal to zero.
 If SURFDEP is not specified, a default value of zero is used for all vertical lake-GWF connections. - time_conversion-value that is used in converting outlet flow terms that use Manning's equation or gravitational acceleration to consistent time units.
 TIME_CONVERSION should be set to 1.0, 60.0, 3,600.0, 86,400.0, and 31,557,600.0 when using time units (TIME_UNITS) of seconds, minutes, hours, days, or years in the simulation, respectively.
 CONVTIME does not need to be specified if no lake outlets are specified or TIME_UNITS are seconds. - length_conversion-real value that is used in converting outlet flow terms that use Manning's equation or gravitational acceleration to consistent length units.
 LENGTH_CONVERSION should be set to 3.28081, 1.0, and 100.0 when using length units (LENGTH_UNITS) of feet, meters, or centimeters in the simulation, respectively.
 LENGTH_CONVERSION does not need to be specified if no lake outlets are specified or LENGTH_UNITS are meters.